-Figurative elements of trade marks and purely figurative marks must be searchable, for example, to identify conflicting earlier trade marks.
-The International Classification of the Figurative Elements of Marks under the Vienna Agreement - the 'Vienna Classification' - solves this problem.
+Figurative elements of non-word marks must be searchable, for example, to identify conflicting earlier trade marks.
+This problem is solved, above all, by the International Classification of the Figurative Elements of Marks under the Vienna Agreement - the "Vienna Classification".
 The agreement establishing an international classification of figurative elements of marks was adopted at the "Vienna Diplomatic Conference" on 12 June 1973 and entered into force on 9 August 1985.

 You can conduct a search for figurative elements of marks, for example, in DPMAregister.

 Last updated: 2 January 2023